giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

 Note that as we manually construct and configure `router_` and set it as the router of `Amplifier`, we initially send the constant `NO_ROUTER` as argument to the `Direct` constructor.

 As in the example above, we need to create a way for the maker contract to post an offer.
-Here we will not try to comply to the `ILiquidityProvider` interface (and therefore this contract will no longer be fully usable with the SDK) and use a custom way of posting our two offers in the same transaction.
+For this example, we will not try to comply to the `ILiquidityProvider` interface - and therefore this contract will no longer be fully usable with the SDK.
+We will use a custom way of posting our two offers in the same transaction.

 ### Publishing amplified liquidity